 With FLYERBEE, poster distribution meets the digital age

-Fortunately, help is on the way.
-I recently reconnected with a past business partner, Agustin Musi, who is building a new business, FLYERBEE.
-This Zürich based start-up hopes to give smaller poster distribution companies a hand.
+Fortunately, help was on the way.
+A past business partner, Agustin Musi, used to run the FLYERBEE business through 2021.
+This Zürich based start-up hoped to give smaller poster distribution companies a hand.

-FLYERBEE provides a full IT platform that will enable poster companies to manage campaigns efficiently, collect and qualify information, and share it with customers.
+FLYERBEE provided a full IT platform enabling poster companies to manage campaigns efficiently, collect and qualify information, and share it with customers.
 When I asked Agustin and his business co-founder, Gunilla Zedigh, what their motivation behind FLYERBEE was, they told me that it had to do with the democracy of public advertising.

 If only big budgeted interests can afford out-of-home advertising, it will significantly limit what people see.
 Being expats in Switzerland, they have also benefited from cultural poster advertising and are often informed about events in Zürich which they might not have seen otherwise.